Quarantine (2008 film): Critical response

 The film was not screened in advance for American critics.

-On Rotten Tomatoes, the film reports an 55% of critics gave positive reviews based on 85 reviews; the average rating is 5.60/10.
+On Rotten Tomatoes, the film reports an 56% of critics gave positive reviews based on 86 reviews; the average rating is 5.60/10.
 The site's critical consensus reads "Quarantine uses effective atmosphere and consistent scares to stand above the crop of recent horror films."
 Metacritic reported the film had an aggregate score of 53/100 based on 14 reviews, which indicates "mixed or average reviews".

-Reviewing it in The New York Times, Jeannette Catsoulis praised its "solid acting and perfectly calibrated shocks".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Quarantine received a 3.5/5 stars from Bloody Disgusting, which wrote, "A study in claustrophobia, expertly cast, edited and staged with expert meticulousness and precision, the film’s only major flaw is the need to explain that which never needed explaining."
 Michael Gingold of Fangoria rated it 3/4 stars and called it "an acceptable substitute" for the original film.
 Empire was lukewarm in its response but critical of the rushed and copied-verbatim style of the remake.
+Reviewing it in The New York Times, Jeannette Catsoulis praised its "solid acting and perfectly calibrated shocks".

 Paul Nicholasi of Dread Central rated it 1.5/5 stars and called it hard to watch, both because of the shaky cam and the pacing.
 Joe Leydon of Variety described it as "a modestly inventive, sporadically exciting thriller that nonetheless proves too faithful to its central conceit for its own good."